 Humanitarian The term cash assistance refers to direct cash transfers to individuals, families and communities in need of humanitarian support in lieu of in-kind commodities or direct service delivery.
-The term ca...
-More – widely referred to in the aid sector as ‘Money in physical form such as banknotes and coins. and voucher assistance’ (CVA) – works within a monetary ecosystem which is evolving rapidly.
+The term can be used interchangeably with ‘cash-based interventions’ (CBI), ‘cash transfer programming’ (CTP), ‘cash and voucher assistance’ (CVA), and ‘cash-based programming (CBP)’.
+It does not include fund transfers from donors, payment of incentives to the staff of local authorities, paymen...
+More – widely referred to in the aid sector as ‘Money in physical form such as banknotes and coins.
+More and voucher assistance’ (CVA) – works within a monetary ecosystem which is evolving rapidly.
 This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
-See Exchange., especially in the payments space, is being driven as much by ideology as technology, with discussions over whether physical or digital solutions are better in any given scenario taking place in the context of A process by which individuals and businesses can access appropriate, affordable, and timely financial products and services.
+See Exchange.
+More, especially in the payments space, is being driven as much by ideology as technology, with discussions over whether physical or digital solutions are better in any given scenario taking place in the context of A process by which individuals and businesses can access appropriate, affordable, and timely financial products and services.
 These include banking, loan, equity, and insurance products.
-While it is r...
+While it is recognised that not all individuals need or want financial services, the goal of financial inclusion is to remove all barriers, both supply side and demand side.
+Supply side barriers stem from financial institutions themselves.
+They often indicate poor financial infrastructure, and include lack of ne...
 More and the so-called ‘war against cash’.
 The UN hosting of The Better Than Cash Alliance, a ‘special interest’ group set up by the Bill & Melinda Gates Foundation, the World Bank, DFID and USAID, among others, seems to reflect this dichotomy.

 If the CVA framework is to become more sustainable and resilient for societies facing crisis and disaster, the aid world needs to be aware of the continuing relevance of cash to national economies and society at large as well as more honest about the pitfalls of fintech innovation, especially in low-income societies where there is often little option but to pay with cash.